ZhaohuaFang/Data-Structures-and-Algorithms/README.md

 In the 'main' program, the function 'SegIntersect' is called using two arguments, l1 and l2 which are passed by value, both of type 'class LineSeg' .

-What I mentioned above is GPA 01 assignment of Foundations of Data Structures, IITBombayX: CS213.1x, on edX.
+What I shared above is GPA 01 assignment of Foundations of Data Structures, IITBombayX: CS213.1x, on edX.

 To deal with this problem, I used a two-stage method to determine whether two line segments intersect, which are rapid rejection experiment and straddle experiment.